Siva-Flutter-Dev/simplemath_privacypolicy/simplemath_privacypolicy.md

 Privacy Policy
-This privacy policy applies to the Simple Math app (hereby referred to as "Application") for mobile devices that was created by SivaCrafft (hereby referred to as "Service Provider") as a Free service.
-This service is intended for use “AS IS.”
+This Privacy Policy applies to the Simple Math app (hereby referred to as "Application") for mobile devices that was created by SivaCrafft (hereby referred to as "Service Provider") as a Free service.
+This service is provided “AS IS.”

 Information Collection and Use
-The Application may collect limited information when you download and use it.
+The Application may collect limited information automatically when you use it.
 This information may include:

 Your device’s Internet Protocol address (e.g. IP address)

-Usage statistics such as pages visited, time spent in the app, and interaction patterns
+Usage statistics such as the pages visited, time and date of use, and features accessed

-The operating system you use on your mobile device
+The operating system used on your mobile device

-The Application does not collect precise information about your device's location or personally identifiable information (such as your name, email, or contact information).
+The Application does not collect any personally identifiable information or precise location data.

-We may use this information to improve the user experience and provide necessary support or promotional updates.
+We may use this information to analyze usage trends and improve the app's features and performance.

 Third-Party Access
-Only aggregated, anonymized data may be shared with external services to help improve the Application and our services.
-We may disclose user data:
+Only aggregated, anonymized data may be shared with third-party services to help improve the Application.
+We may share your data:

-When required by law (e.g., court orders or legal processes)
+If required by law (e.g., a court order or legal request)

-To protect the rights, safety, and property of users and others
+To protect our rights, or the rights, property, or safety of others

-With trusted service providers working on our behalf under confidentiality agreements
+With service providers working on our behalf under confidentiality agreements

-No data is sold or used for commercial purposes beyond the scope of app functionality and support.
+Your data is not sold or used for third-party marketing purposes.

 Opt-Out Rights
-You can stop all data collection by the Application by uninstalling it.
-You may use standard uninstall procedures available through your device or app marketplace.
+You can stop all collection of information by the Application by uninstalling it using the standard uninstall process available on your mobile device or via the app marketplace.

-Data Retention Policy
+Data Retention
-User-provided data will be retained as long as you use the Application and for a reasonable period thereafter.
+The Service Provider retains user data only as long as necessary to provide the Application and for legitimate business purposes.
-To request deletion of your data, contact us at siva.flutter.dev@gmail.com and we will respond in a reasonable time.
+To request deletion of data, contact us at siva.flutter.dev@gmail.com.

-Children's Privacy
+Children’s Privacy
+This Application is intended for users aged 13 and above.
-We do not knowingly collect data from or market to children under the age of 13.
+We do not knowingly collect data from anyone under the age of 13.
-If you believe a child has provided personal data, please contact us immediately at siva.flutter.dev@gmail.com so we can take appropriate action.
+If we become aware that we have inadvertently received personal information from a child under 13, we will take steps to delete such information.

 Security
-We are committed to protecting your information.
-We use physical, electronic, and procedural safeguards to help secure the data we collect and store.
+We value your trust and are committed to safeguarding your data.
+We use appropriate technical and organizational measures to protect your information from unauthorized access or disclosure.

 Changes to This Policy
-This privacy policy may be updated from time to time.
-Any changes will be posted on this page.
-You are advised to review this page periodically.
-Continued use of the app after any changes constitutes your acceptance of the updated policy.
+This policy may be updated from time to time.
+We will post any changes on this page.
+Continued use of the app constitutes your consent to the updated Privacy Policy.

 Effective Date: August 7, 2025

 Your Consent
-By using the Application, you consent to the processing of your information as described in this Privacy Policy.
+By using the Application, you consent to the collection and use of information as described in this Privacy Policy.

 Contact Us
-If you have any questions or concerns regarding this Privacy Policy or data handling, please contact us at:
+If you have any questions about this Privacy Policy, please contact us at:

 📧 siva.flutter.dev@gmail.com